AM-Cowles/regex-tutorial/README.md

 # Regex Tutorial (Regex Tutorial)

 Introductory paragraph (In this tutorial, we will be taking a brief look into what Regex (regular expressions) are and how they work.
-While regular expressions may seem to be overwhelming at first glance, just like with any language, they can be broken down into its most simple parts and easily understood.)
+While regular expressions seem to be overwhelming at first, just like with any language, they can be broken down into their most simple parts and more easily understood.)

 ## Summary